Evolution of Preferences in Multiple Populations: Introduction

 The model we propose has the following features.
 There are $n$ large populations, each of which may be \emph{polymorphic}, meaning that not all individuals in a population have the same preferences.
-Matched individuals drawn from the distinct populations play an \emph{equilibrium} which maximizes their preferences based on the information about the opponents.
-If one preference type receives the highest average fitness in the population, this type will survive, that is, the population evolves.
-The stability criterion is developed for a \emph{configuration}, which consists of a distribution of preferences in $n$ populations and a particular equilibrium specifying what strategies will be chosen.
-We say that a configuration is stable if it simultaneously satisfies two characteristics: after introducing any mutant sub-profile, every incumbent will be able to survive, and the post-entry equilibrium behavior gets arbitrarily close to the pre-entry one if the mutants are rare enough.
+In every match, individuals drawn from distinct populations play an \emph{equilibrium}, which is determined by their subjective preferences and the information about the opponents.
+The objective game, whose entries represent the actual fitnesses, may be either symmetric or asymmetric.
+The outcome of a matched tuple may not be a Nash equilibrium of the objective game.
+In a population, only the preference types which can earn the highest average fitness can survive, that is, the population evolves.
+The criteria of evolutionary stability are developed for a \emph{configuration}, which consists of a distribution of types in all $n$ populations and a particular equilibrium specifying what strategies will be chosen.
+We say that a configuration is stable if it simultaneously satisfies two characteristics after an entry of a mutant sub-profile: every incumbent will be able to survive, and the post-entry equilibrium behavior can get arbitrarily close to the pre-entry one as long as the mutants are rare enough.
+In other words, the amount of change caused by rare mutants either in the type distribution or in the aggregate behavior can be ignored.

-In this paper, individuals' preferences are defined over action profiles.
-All possible preferences are considered as potential mutations, and all possible equilibrium strategies may be chosen by mutants.
-Thus, the model incorporates the possibility that interactions among mutants may look \emph{as if} they play across coalitions.
-In fact, such a coalition formation mechanism is not necessary in our model.
-Besides, for each incumbent type, there are mutant types who behave like the incumbent type, and hence earn the same average fitness.
-Therefore, our stability criterion allows the coexistence of incumbents and mutants.
-For any given objective game, we are interested in the evolutionarily viable outcomes rather than the emergence of a particular preference type.
-As noted, we analyze the evolution of preferences in distinct populations.
-Instead of considering just symmetric efficiency in a single-population setting, an asymmetric Pareto-efficient strategy profile may be an evolutionarily stable outcome.
-Here we discuss and clarify how multi-player asymmetric interactions affect preference evolution in multi-player objective games.
+In this paper, all possible preferences are considered as potential mutations.
+Thus, under complete information, there may exist mutants' strategic interactions which look \emph{as if} the mutants play by forming coalitions.
+It should be stressed that such a coalition formation mechanism does not exist in our model.
+Besides, for a given strategy, there exist mutants whose preferences make it a dominant strategy.
+For a given incumbent type, there exist mutants who behave like the incumbents, and hence earn the same average fitness.
+It follows that we allow the coexistence of incumbents and mutants in a stable configuration, and that we are interested in the evolutionarily viable outcomes of an objective game, rather than the emergence of a particular preference type.